-Book Writing Software (2021): Top 10 Pieces of Software for Writers
+Book Writing Software (2022): Top 10 Pieces of Software for Writers

 A student discovers one of their teachers is not what they appear to be.

-When you’re done, share your writing practice in the comments.
-And if you share, be sure to leave feedback for your fellow writers!
+When you’re done, share your writing practice in practice box below.
+And if you share, be sure to leave feedback for your fellow writers in the comments!